International Tax in Japan

 1.2 Taxable income

-Taxable income includes any type of income / gains as an ordinary income, whether it is passive income or capital gains in nature.
-The exception is admitted to foreign dividends, that is, 95% of dividends from foreign subsidiaries are exempt if certain conditions below are met:
+Any type of income and capital gains are taxable as ordinary income.
+The exception is that 95% of dividends from foreign subsidiaries are exempt if certain conditions below are satisfied:

 i) 25% (ownership / voting power);